Finance & Business

 Learn more about this topic and see a template of the estimated tax notice at jocogov.org/EstimatedTaxNotice.

 View a budget presentation prepared by Dr. Cory Gibson, Superintendent of Schools.

 Costs and Inflation

 The Board of Education, working with administration, ensures funds are used efficiently.
-Because of inflation and other factors, certain costs are expected to increase during the 2022-23 school year.
-Examples of increases for the 22-23 school year:
+Because of inflation and other factors, certain costs are expected to increase during the 2023-24 school year.
+Examples of increases are:

 - Worker’s Comp 3% increase